frequency-chain/frequency/designdocs/passkey_p256.md

 was created for that key,and we register a PassKey using the same.

-If an already existing key is allowed to be used with a PassKey the challenge for registering a PassKey should be a different and random value coming from server instead of the public key of mentioned key.
+If an already existing key is allowed to be used with a PassKey the challenge for registering a PassKey should be a different and random value coming from server instead of the Public Key of mentioned key.

 ### Separate Pallet